CefBoud/talktoit/README.md

 # 📞 Talktoit
 Talktoit is a way to launch an Web interface and talk to your data using a LLM.
-As of now, you can supply a URL and you API key, build your index and start cooking in less than 5 min.
+As of now, you can supply a URL/your documents and you API key, build your index and start cooking in less than 5 min.

 # 🤔 Why build this ?
 The most obvious and honest answer is for the heck of it.
 To have fun and tinker with these fascinating technological bricks.